tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 * [PEP 20 -- The Zen of
   Python](https://www.python.org/dev/peps/pep-0020/)

-The previous list shows how the internet can lead you astray.
+The previous list shows how the Internet can lead you astray.
 The Dictionary.com definition of 'Pythonic' is potentially right, at least one of the definitions!
 If all Python code was Pythonic and the definition of Pythonic is "Python like..."
 I'll stop now.
 The rest